cvolm/maxforlive/README.md

 * Invert intensity (highest value becomes lowest value)
 * Note Off to also trigger data output on note off for nice effects
 * Input and output monitoring
-* Output data can be mapped to aftertouch, pitchbend and up to four different CC types at the same time

 ### Perfourmer Control